gitenter/gitenter/doc/architecture/SyAD.md

 ### Configuration

-- [SyAD-0013]{} There shall be a configuration file.
+- [SyAD-0013]{} There shall be a traceability analyzer configuration file.
 - [SyAD-0014]{SyAD-0013,SyAD-0002,StRS-0049} The configuration file indicates the scanned path(s) for which the documents may stay.
 All the `markdown` files under the included file path(s) are treated as targeting document.
     - *(Should we go the opposite direction to list the ignore files, like `.gitignore`)*
+    - *(Notice that the software can know whether the documents has been changed or not, by something similar to `git diff` of the included paths.)*
 - [SyAD-0015]{SyAD-0013,SyRS-0044} The configuration file indicates the scanned path(s) for the implemented code.
 - [SyAD-0016]{SyAD-0013,SyRS-0045} The configuration file indicates the scanned path(s) for test cases.
     - *(What about if the code and tests are mixed together?)*
-- [SyAD-0023]{StRS-0050} There shall be an index page for which user can link to a set of documents with order/structure/relation between each other.
+- [SyAD-0023]{StRS-0050} There shall be an index configuration file for which user can link to a set of documents with order/structure/relation between each other.
+    - *(Notice that the relationship can be build inside of (1) the "references" section of every document, (2) traceability markers, it shouldn't be need to mark manually in this configuration file.)*

 ### Tag and traceability